Helix vs Nectar Mattress

 The foams inside will contain some combination of memory foam, polyurethane (neutral) foam, Helix Dynamic Foam, and Durasense Foam (support foam).

 The Luxe versions are constructed almost the same as the 6 core models, but they’re 2” thicker thanks to the inclusion of a premium pillow top.

 Now we’re going to move on to the specialty models.
-The first of which is called Nightfall, a mattress that was designed specifically with big and tall folks in mind.
+The first of which is called Plus, a mattress that was designed specifically with big and tall folks in mind.
 This bed contains XL wrapped coils and higher-density foams for added support.